Kourtney Kardashian Dubbed Unattractive As Leopard-Print Bikini & Turban Has Fans Laughing

 As to those seeming to find Kourtney’s image a source of laughter, comments were plentiful.

 “Hahahahahahaha – looks like something out of the Flintstones!
-Yabba-dabba-do!” a user wrote with over 52 individuals agreeing.
+Yabba-dabba-do!” a user wrote with more than 52 individuals agreeing.

 While one user called the turban “ridiculous,” another claimed that the headwear added ten years to Kourtney’s appearance.
-References were also made to a recent Instagram update from sister Khloe Kardashian – it showed the Good American founder rocking leopard-print spandex.
+References were also made to a recent Instagram update from sister Khloe Kardashian that showed the Good American founder rocking leopard-print spandex.

 While all sorts of comments were left to the newspaper’s report, those dubbing the star unattractive seemed particularly marked today.